Effect of Signed Release on Maryland Underinsured Motorist Claim

 The appellate court explained that § 19-511 acted as an applicable statutory barrier to interpreting the contract in the way that her insurer urged.
 The appellate court explained § 19-511 was specifically referenced in the plaintiff’s letter asking for her insurer’s consent to her signing the release.

 Section 19-511(e) allows an injured person to execute releases in favor of a liability insurer and its insured without prejudice to a claim the injured person might have against the uninsured motorist insurer.

 If you have been hurt because of somebody else’s negligence, you should consult with an experienced Maryland personal injury attorney as soon as possible.
-Contact the attorneys of Steinhardt, Siskind and Associates at (866) 902-4111 or via our online form.
+Contact the attorneys of Steinhardt, Siskind and Lieberman at (866) 902-4111 or via our online form.
 Unlike many other personal injury attorneys, we can also help you determine the full range of benefits available to assist you after an accident.